 Want to stay informed about hunting on Kauaʻi?
 Join the Kauaʻi Hunters Email List managed by the Kauaʻi Forestry & Wildlife branch.

 Melanistic Mutant (Blue) Pheasant

 Black-tail Deer (By lottery, tags or permits required)

 Apply for Hunts & Contact the Kauaʻi Forestry & Wildlife Office

-Applying for hunting permits in person: contact the Kauaʻi branch office or call one of the vendors below to pickup an application:
+To apply for hunting permits in person, contact the Kauaʻi branch office or call one of the vendors below to pickup an application: